 Now that the Enterprise Project has successfully launched Tableau Server, please contact colleagues in the Office of the Chief Information Officer at CIO-TableauAdmin@osu.edu for ongoing assistance.

 An industry standard for construction project management software, e-Builder will replace the university’s current NetLink system.
-Additional e-Builder integrations will occur in conjunction with the first release of Workday in July, 2020.
+Additional e-Builder integrations will occur in conjunction with the first release of Workday.
 This system implementation impacts Ohio State’s construction project managers.

 The Reporting and Analytics Environment is both a place to source and store data.
 It will provide an environment for data analysts interested in creating reports and performing analytics with cross-functional datasets.
 The RAE will house historical data, as well as data from other systems that will not be converted to Workday.